 Septic tanks typically last for decades, but they require routine pumping to function correctly.

-While installation is a long-term investment, pumping is an ongoing maintenance task that must be done regularly to avoid system failure.
+While installation is a long-term investment, pumping is an ongoing responsibility that protects that investment.

 What Factors Influence the Need for Septic Tank Installation or Pumping Services?